maciekgangus/Clinic-Managment-System/readme.md

-# Graph Algorithm Visualization App
+# 🏥 Clinic Management System

 A Node.js + Express based web application for managing a medical clinic.
 The system supports different user roles **(Admin, Doctor, Receptionist)**, allowing secure access and interaction with functionalities such as patient registration, appointment scheduling, prescriptions, diagnoses, and work statistics.